 It was ABSOLUTELY worthwhile.
 I feel so much more independent after my experience abroad, and I know now that I'm capable of travelling by myself and having a great time.
 My French skills certainly improved, along with my understanding of French cultural.
 I had an amazing time!
 Emily J - Wayne State University View Entire Review

 yes Claire J - Western Washington University View Entire Review

 Absolutely.
 Annie H - Colgate University View Entire Review

 I learned so much about myself and how important it is to travel and see the world.
 I can't wait to go back.
 Caitlin C - University of Tennessee - Knoxville View Entire Review

 I became very close to my classmates who later on became my best friends.
 We keep in touch often now even though we live in different parts of the U.S. and the world.
 Traveling together was amazing and made every trip and every experience that much more memorable.
 Aix-en-Provence is a beautiful city.
 I will be coming back here f...
 Ofir M - University of Redlands View Entire Review

 I had just turned 18.
 I was so young and I feel so lucky to have had those life experiences I had while abroad.
 It completly changed my way of thinking, opening up my eyes to all sorts of possibilites in life I never knew were out there.
-Shannon S - College of Saint Catherine View Entire Review
+Shannon S - St. Catherine University View Entire Review